-4.20 This section has considered the typology of sites being delivered in Rochford District over the previous three years to identify any possible causes of under-delivery relating to the nature of development coming forward.
+4.24 This section has considered the typology of sites being delivered in Rochford District over the previous three years to identify any possible causes of under-delivery relating to the nature of development coming forward.
 Development sites have been broken down based on site type (brownfield, urban and greenfield), site size (small, medium or large) and by location (urban area, settlement extensions and rural areas).

-Table 7 - Allocated Sites and Windfall Sites
+Table 8 - Allocated Sites and Windfall Sites -- --

 Windfall Sites Non-Windfall Sites (incl. allocations)

-Dwellings completed (2015-2016) 53 106

 Dwellings completed (2016-2017) 34 82

 Dwellings completed (2017-2018) 61 238

+Dwellings completed (2018-2019) 65 197

-4.21 Windfall sites which are mostly brownfield and comprise of smaller schemes in nature have been making a consistent but modest contribution to housing supply, coming forward during periods where planned delivery has been slow.
+4.25 Windfall sites which are mostly brownfield and comprise of smaller schemes in nature have been making a consistent but modest contribution to housing supply, coming forward during periods where planned delivery has been slow.
 Delays to the delivery of planned allocated sites which are mostly greenfield in nature due to a deficit in adequate brownfield sites within the District, have a significant impact on overall delivery given it makes up most of the supply as illustrated in Table 7 above.